 James Bach has already posted numerous thoughts about exploratory testing and his thinking is probably way in advance of mine.
 So I would urge you to read his exploratory testing posts.
 Whether I agree or disagree with James, he invariably makes me think.
 I’m going to take a more example-focused approach for this post.

 I should add that exploratory testing is also where you can often most effectively “bump the lamp.”
 Earlier I talked about bumping the lamp while testing Grand Theft Auto 5.
-This notion also came up again recently in a game I routinely help Bioware-Austin test, which is Star Wars: The Old Republic (SWTOR, for short).
+This notion also came up again recently in a game I had done some contract testing for, which is Star Wars: The Old Republic (SWTOR, for short).
 Since I have provided past examples of this work (see testing games is hard and gaming like a tester), here I’ll cover a specific example.

 Exploratory Testing for User Immersion